GodotVR/godot_openxr/README.md

 ## Status

 * This plugin only supports Linux/X11.
-* HMD poses and HMD rendering work.
-* Controller/Actions are unimplemented.
-* The code structure could be improved.
+Windows support is in early WIP.
+* VR is tested with SteamVR and Monado
+* Explicit support for controller input with interaction profile:
+  * Valve Index Controller
+  * Monado Playstation Move Controller
+* Limited support for other controllers via Khronos Simple interaction profile.

 ## Building this module
 In order to compile this module you will have to clone the source code to disk.
 You will need a C/C++ compiler, python and scons installed.
 This is the same toolchain you will need in order to compile Godot from master.
 The documentation on Godot is a very good place to read up on this.
 It is too much information to duplicate here.